Authentication & profiles

 How does the CLI tell I'm logged in?

-It looks (in order): FIBE_API_KEY env var → active profile → fail with "no credentials".
+It looks (in order): --api-key flag → profile (the --profile flag if given, otherwise the active profile) → FIBE_API_KEY env var (only when no profile is configured) → fail with "no credentials".
+The domain resolves the same way: --domain flag → profile domain → FIBE_DOMAIN only when no profile is configured → fibe.gg.
 Run fibe doctor to see exactly what it picked.

 Next step